 The chapter discusses the use of interactive audio concepts and sound installations in built environments such as museums, exhibitions, trade fairs, and points of sale.
 It collects fundamental design approaches as well as technological basics und tries to describe the advantages of the use of nonlinear audio in architectural space.
 The chapter delivers a practical view on design processes that include the use of interactive audio, generative sound design, and procedural music.
 It describes diverse applications in the fields of architecture, interior design, and acoustic scenography.
 While highlighting the general need for the thought-through design of acoustic environments, it tries to encourage professionals to implement interactive audio concepts in the process of creating and shaping the aural architecture of a built environment.

 This chapter reviews several studies of singing in different styles.
-The studies reveal that the differences concern all the main dimensions of phonation: F0, loudness, phonation type, and formant frequencies.
+The studies reveal that the differences concern all the main dimensions of phonation: pitch, loudness, phonation type, and formant frequencies.
 Most vocal styles differ substantially from normal speech, though in quite different ways.
-A difficulty in describing the characteristics of the styles of singing typical of different musical genres is that the same term does not always mean the same to all experts.
-Some diverging results in voice research on styles of singing may perhaps emerge from such terminological issues.
+A difficulty in describing the characteristics of the styles of singing, which are typical of different musical genres, is that the same term does not always mean the same to all experts.
+Some diverging results in voice research on styles of singing emerge from such terminological issues.
 The author suggests that descriptions of different styles of singing should be related to objective findings on the overall phonatory and articulatory potentials of the voice.

 A considerable amount of study has been devoted to the development of the adolescent male singing voice.
 By comparison, little attention has been given to the study of the adolescent female singing voice.
 However, in recent years, there has been increased interest in information regarding the girl’s voice during adolescence.
 In addition to providing a comparison of male and female adolescent voice change, this chapter reviews the physiological changes as well as symptoms associated with vocal development in the singing voice of adolescent girls.
 Further, the chapter outlines phases of vocal development as well as criteria for classification according to developmental phase.
 Finally, the chapter provides a review of research/literature on the topic of the female adolescent singing voice, as well as research regarding self-identity, singing, and adolescent females.